ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

 * the first page of a song: `title`;
 * all other pages: `default`.

 Each of these page types can have settings for a page title, subtitle and footer.
 The settings inherit from `default` to `title` to `first`.
 So a `title` page has everything a `default` page has, and a `first` page has everything a `title` page has.

 Each title, subtitle and footer has three parts, which are printed to the left of the page, centered, and right.
 When even/odd page printing is selected, the left and right parts are swapped on even pages.

+The title, subtitle and footer may also be set to an *array* of three part strings, which will be printed on separate lines.

 All heading strings may contain references to metadata in the form `%{`*name*`}`, for example `%{title}`.
 The current page number can be obtained with `%{page}`, and the song index in the songbook with `%{songindex}`.
 For a complete description on how to use metadata in heading strings, see [here]({{< relref "ChordPro-Configuration-Format-Strings" >}}).

         "formats" : {